CZ-NIC/knot-resolver/modules/README.rst

 	KR_MODULE_EXPORT(cache)

 Once you load the module, you can call the module property from the interactive console.
-*Note* |---| the JSON output will be transparently converted to Lua tables.
+*Note:* the JSON output will be transparently converted to Lua tables.

 .. code-block:: bash